strazzere/android-unpacker/native-unpacker/README.md

 Kisskiss - Unpacker for various Android packers/protectors
 =============

-Basic example of an easy unpacker for Bangcle and APKProtect.
+Basic example of an easy unpacker for Android.
 Heavily commented so hopefully people can understand the flow and thinking behind the hacks going on.

+Currently supports:
+ - Bangcle (SecNeo)
+ - APKProtect
+ - LIAPP (prerelease demo)

 **Usage:**